MIINT 2018-19 Judges Bios

-Susan has over 20 years of experience in the investment industry, most recently focusing on social impact investing.
-Susan is a Managing Director of Golden Seeds, one of the top angel investing firms in the United States.
-Golden Seeds is focused on providing capital to women entrepreneurs by investing in women founded or women led early stage companies.
+Susan has over 25 years of experience in the investment industry, most recently focusing on impact investing.
+Susan invests in early stage companies founded by women.
+She is a Managing Director of Golden Seeds, one of the top angel investing firms in the U.S.

-Susan was an Executive in Residence and Adjunct Professor at Columbia University’s Graduate Business School where she co-taught a leadership class.
-She is very active in her community and has served on a number of boards.
+Susan is very active in her community and has served on a number of boards.

-Susan holds a BS in International Economics from the School of Foreign Service, Georgetown University and an MBA from The Wharton School of the University of Pennsylvania.
+Susan holds a BS in International Economics from the School of Foreign Service, Georgetown University and an MBA from the Wharton School, University of Pennsylvania.